emmanuelfwerr/ComputerVision/README.md

 the viewing rays of two camera views to recover the original 3D coordinates we started with.

-For a detailed quantitative and qualitative report on the results of this project, please click on the "View on GitHub" icon at the top of this screen and navigate to Project 2 > Documentation > EE 454 Computer Vision Project2.pdf
+For a detailed quantitative and qualitative report on the results of this project, please click on the "View on GitHub" icon at the top of this screen and navigate to Project 2 > Documentation > EE_454_Project_2.pdf

 ### Motion Detection